 Want to know more about dogs eating peanut butter?
 Keep reading!

 Can Dogs Eat Peanut Butter?

 First and foremost, yes.
 Dogs can eat peanut butter.
 What you should be asking instead is: what type of peanut butter can dogs eat?
 The safest option for your dog is unsalted or homemade peanut butter.
-This is because the high sodium levels tend to be problematic for dogs.
+This is because high sodium levels are unhealthy for dogs.
 Moreover, feeding your dog homemade peanut butter helps avoid feeding them extra sugar and other harmful additives.

 Is Peanut Butter Healthy for Dogs?

 The answer depends on your veterinarian after they examine your dog.
 If your dog has diabetes or food sensitivities, your vet will determine whether your dog can consume peanut butter.
 Moreover, they can inform you of the amount of peanut butter they are allowed to have.

 Generally, peanut butter is both a delicious treat for dogs as well as a nutritious one!
 Peanut butter is a good source of protein and other healthy fats.
 Additionally, it contains vitamins B, E, and niacin which is a key compound in pets’ metabolism.
 However, peanut butter does contain a lot of calories – and remember, all treats and human food should make up no more than 10% of your dog’s daily calorie intake.

 Caution!
 Do not feed your dog peanut butter that contains xylitol!
 It is a sweetener substitute for sugar-free products such as chewing gum, toothpaste, chewable vitamins, and baked goods.
 While it is safe for humans, xylitol is extremely toxic for dogs!